Subscribe to Our Newsletter

 • Early settlement penalty = RM0

 Using our car & personal loan calculator, the early settlement amounts to RM34,684 with a total rebate of RM4,209.
-Based on our own calculation using cash flow method, the effective interest (per year) saved due to early settlement is 4.33%.
+Based on our calculation using the cash flow method, the effective interest (per year) saved due to early settlement is 4.33%.

 Scenario 2